-The romance and drama of its breathtaking landscapes, along with its quaint villages and awe-inspiring backdrops of whitewashed houses with pretty blue domes, create a magical land for romantics in search of unforgettable moments.
+The romance and drama of its breathtaking landscapes, along with its quaint villages and awe-inspiring backdrops of whitewashed houses with pretty blue domes, create a magical land for honeymooners and romantics in search of unforgettable moments.

-You can soak up the sun on Santorini’s multicolored beaches; wander the delightfully narrow streets of Oia; gaze at the most stunning sunsets from the Kastro walls; go wine tasting, or take a boat trip to the uninhabited volcanic islands nearby.
+You can soak up the sun on Santorini’s multicolored beaches; wander the delightfully narrow streets of Oia; gaze at the most stunning sunsets from the Kastro walls; go wine tasting; or take a boat trip to the uninhabited volcanic islands nearby.
 And whatever you do, make sure you book a room with ravishing views over the sparkling Aegean Sea and the famous caldera.

-Mykonos – For Beaches, Parties and Crazy Nightlife
+Mykonos – For Beaches, Parties, and Crazy Nightlife

-Amazing beaches, cosmopolitan atmosphere, and a nightlife to rival that of Ibiza, are what really make Mykonos one of the most attractive and sophisticated islands in Greece.
+Amazing beaches, cosmopolitan atmosphere, and a nightlife to rival that of Ibiza are what really make Mykonos one of the most attractive and sophisticated islands in Greece.
 Moreover, the smallest island in the Cyclades abounds in history and natural beauty, being home to some of the best beaches in the country.

-Each summer, the tiny island full of style and character is taken by storm by all sorts of beach parties and flamboyant nighttime events, where famous DJs from all over the world come to spin their latest beats.
+Each summer, this tiny Mediterranean island full of style and character is taken by storm by all sorts of beach parties and flamboyant nighttime events, where famous DJs from all over the world come to spin their latest beats.
 In addition to the exuberant party scene, Mykonos features a charming mix of clubs, hip restaurants, and fashion boutiques, making for a glamorous summer destination for partygoers, jetsetters, fashionistas, and Hollywood stars looking for a change of scene.

-The beaches range from picturesque to gay-friendly and action-packed stretches of sand, with Psarou, Super Paradise, and Paraga Beach among the island’s hottest party spots.
+The beaches range from picturesque to gay friendly and action-packed stretches of sand, with Psarou, Super Paradise, and Paraga Beach among the island’s hottest party spots.